Wondering what a checking account is and whether you need one?

 Before opening a checking account at any financial institution, seek details for FDIC coverage from the respective institution’s customer service or on their website.

-Checking Account vs Savings Account – Are They Same?
+Checking Account vs Savings Account – Are They the Same?

 Following are the differentiators between savings and checking accounts.